 What Purdue University regulations address alcohol and other drugs?

 University regulations state that the use, possession, or distribution of narcotics or dangerous drugs is prohibited, except as expressly permitted by the laws of the state of Indiana.
+In addition, the use, possession, or distribution of "medical marijuana" in Purdue University residence halls, on other areas of the Purdue University campus, or otherwise is also prohibited even in the instance where the "medical marijuana" was legally prescribed in another state and/or country.

 University regulations generally prohibit the personal possession or use of alcoholic beverages in or on University property, regardless of the person's age.
 However, those 21 years of age and older may consume alcoholic beverages on University property in the following settings:

-- registered occupants of guest rooms in the Union Club
+- Registered occupants of guest rooms in the Union Club

 Possession, consumption, distribution, and sale of alcoholic beverages are permitted, with advance approval by the Executive Vice President and Treasurer or his/her designee, in areas designated by the University and under the supervision of the Purdue Memorial Union or the Department of Hospitality and Tourism Management, subject to compliance with all University regulations and applicable Indiana state laws.